Posted on June 27 2018

 Using soft brushes in Photoshop can result in unwanted, low opacity pixels causing issues around the edges of your artwork.

 These pixels can be invisible to the eye but get picked up by our printers, which print ALL pixels on your white and gloss layers, no matter how low their opacity, as 100% white or 100% gloss.
-This can cause unwanted areas of white ink and gloss varnish around the edges of your finished charms as well as printed areas that may have been overlooked.
+This can cause unwanted areas of white ink and gloss varnish around the edges of your finished charms.

 A simple way to check your artwork (in Photoshop) for low opacity pixels is to click on your artwork layers, your white layer or your gloss layer, select the paint bucket tool and fill the background black.